 From a young age, Kinga has always been interested in pushing her limits.
 Born in Warsaw, Poland and raised in Oklahoma by parents who believed in regular road trips, camping, cultural exploration, photography and natural sciences, she didn't stand a chance of becoming anything other than the world wandering, adventurous, story telling soul she grew up to be.
 She has traveled the world reporting on intense subjects like police corruption in Mexico, gangs in LA, women in the sex trade, humanitarian and environmental causes, world conflict and natural disasters.
 On the flip side she has explored the night life, festivals and exotic eats of the world's most vibrant cities.

-Kinga was one of the original hosts to launch Al Gore’s Emmy Award winning Current TV, where she covered everything from travel, car culture and entertainment to current issues and hard hitting vanguard journalism stories that put her in the line of fire…sometimes literally.
+Kinga was one of the original on air journalists to launch Al Gore’s Emmy Award winning Current TV, where she covered everything from travel, car culture and entertainment to current issues and hard hitting vanguard journalism stories that put her in the line of fire…sometimes literally.

 In 2011 Kinga was an on air producer for Syfy’s Legend Quest, a Da-Vinci-Code-meets-Indiana-Jones style adventure exploring the globe in search of mysterious artifacts.
 The team traveled to 13 countries in two months exploring some of the world's most exotic destinations: investigating sunken churches in Ethiopia, trekking the Andes in Peru, spelunking in the Philippines, diving Mexican cenotes, riding camels through the desert in Jordan, locating one of the oldest known churches in a maximum security prison in Israel and braving rough seas to access remote islands off Scotland's west coast.